slunicko-ondra/prickly/README.md

 # Prickly
 Prickly is a simple app for time tracking.
+It allows you to track time spent on different tasks and projects.
+It has auto-pause feature, so you don't have to worry about forgetting to pause the timer when you're not working.

+It was created as a project for the course [Introduction to C#/.NET](https://is.muni.cz/course/fi/spring2024/PV178) at MUNI FI.

 ## NuGets
 - [LiteDB](https://www.litedb.org)